 Tessa Buchanan, Garden Court Chambers

 Tessa was praised for her new approaches in the field of housing law, notably, her strategic work with Shelter in which she rethought the issue of the ‘no DSS’ ban by landlords though the lens of discrimination.
-She argued that women and disabled people were disadvantaged by ‘no DSS’ policies as they are more likely to be claiming benefits.
+She argued that women and disabled people were disadvantaged by ‘no DSS’ policies as they were more likely to be claiming benefits.
 The ban was shutting people out of the private rented sector, leaving them with nowhere to go.
 Tessa said she ‘hoped it would have real positive change for a lot of vulnerable people’.

 Family legal aid sponsored by Resolution